Pearls Before Swine by Stephan Pastis for October 04, 2020

 66. Precious rich

-mahnster over 3 years ago
+mahnster about 4 years ago

 People seem to miss the point that it is a high interest rate because they have no income, thus a much bigger risk to the loaner.
 Not saying I think we should make it hard to get an education and wish loans were easier, but from a financial risk aspect, it makes sense.